yoan34/Battleground/README.md

 # Battleground
 The goal of this project is to simulate the Battlegrounds game mode (in the Hearthstone game) and to simulate thousands of games to train an IA.
 Currently my program simulates the servant recruitment part.
 It also simulates 36/40 possible heroes.
+A Bot part exists but is not proposed at the launch of the program.(Because its not allow in game)

 to do: